-We feel the only appropriate response to this proposed expansion is to deny it, and we sincerely hope you will place the well being of those you represent above the financial benefits of the proposed expansion.
+We feel the only appropriate response to this appeal to the proposed expansion is to deny it, and we sincerely hope you will place the well being of those you represent above the financial benefits of the proposed expansion.
 Please consider the potential impact upon the people of Benton County, our natural resources, and our industries that rely upon them.